KatherineMichel/creating-a-steakhouse-website-using-wordpress/deployment/search-engine-optimization.md

 ## Goals

-The steakhouse can aspire to be ranked more highly for more general searches, such as "Kansas steakhouse"
+The initial goal is for the steakhouse website to be a top ranking for the searches "pretty prairie steakhouse" and "pretty prairie kansas steakhouse".
+The next goal is for the steakhouse website to be highly ranked for regional searches ("hutchinson steakhouse", "kingman steakhouse", "wichita steakhouse").
+And of course, it would be advantageous for the steakhouse to be ranked in more general searches, such as "kansas steakhouse".

-Facebook
+In addition, Search Engine Optimization tools should be used to optimize website link sharing on Facebook.

 ## Google